95 High Street, Rochester

 In September 2012 we were delighted to receive confirmation of a Round 1 development grant from the Heritage Lottery Fund (HLF), to research and develop our ideas for a Huguenot Heritage Centre at 95 High Street.
 This research will take around a year and we will be submitting the Round 2 bid in Autumn 2013.
 If this bid is successful we will be hoping to open the Huguenot Heritage Centre in Spring 2015.

 The Huguenot Heritage Centre will be delivered in two phases.
-The first phase will include:
+We are currently working out what the first phase will look like, including:

 - A Huguenot Heritage Centre situated above the Visitor Information Centre, open five days a week (probably Wednesday to Sunday).